JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Set dependencies on test libraries

-The [`kotlin.test` API](https://kotlinlang.org/api/latest/kotlin.test/) is available for testing different Kotlin projects.
+The [`kotlin.test`](https://kotlinlang.org/api/latest/kotlin.test/) API is available to test Kotlin projects on all supported platforms.

-Add the corresponding dependencies on test libraries:
+Add the dependency `kotlin-test` to the `commonTest` source set, and the Gradle plugin will infer the corresponding test dependencies for each test source set:

-* For `commonTest`, add the `kotlin-test-common` and `kotlin-test-annotations-common` dependencies.
+* `kotlin-test-common` and `kotlin-test-annotations-common` for common source sets
-* For JVM targets, use `kotlin-test-junit` or `kotlin-test-testng` for the corresponding asserter implementation and annotations mapping.
+* `kotlin-test-junit` for JVM source sets
-* For Kotlin/JS targets, add `kotlin-test-js` as a test dependency.
+* `kotlin-test-js` for Kotlin/JS source sets

 Kotlin/Native targets do not require additional test dependencies, and the `kotlin.test` API implementations are built-in.